-The Pike Place Market in Seattle is not only a great place to shop but also the most haunted place in Seattle, if not all of Washington state.
+The Pike Place Market in Seattle, Washington, is not only a great place to shop but is allegedly also the most haunted place in Seattle, if not all of Washington state.

-The Pike Place Market has a long history, having been created in 1907.
-It all began when rumors of price fixing began to circulate.
+The Pike Place Market has a long history created in 1907.
+It all began when rumors of price-fixing began to circulate.
 As a result, the Seattle City Council soon established a public market along the newly constructed four-block boardwalk known as Pike Place.

-On opening day, August 17, 1907, residents were so eager for fairly priced fresh food that they swarmed over the first dozen farmers, emptying their cars within just a few minutes.
+On opening day, August 17, 1907, residents were so eager for reasonably priced fresh food that they swarmed over the first dozen farmers, emptying their cars within just a few minutes.